-General and administrative expenses decreased to \$52 million in 2023 from \$59 million in 2022.
-These expenses, as a percentage of revenue, increased to 2.4% in 2023 from 2.2% in 2022.
+General and administrative expenses decreased to \$76 million in 2023 from \$94 million in 2022.
+These expenses, as a percentage of revenue, increased to 2.4% in 2023 from 2.3% in 2022.

-This decrease was primarily due to a decrease in legal and acquisition-related expenses, bad debt expense and professional services expense including IT software expense, partially offset by increased expense due to the acquisition of TAGG and higher rent expense.
+This expense decrease was primarily due to decreases in legal and acquisition-related expenses, use tax expense, professional services expense including IT software expense, less impairment of a right-of-use asset, bad debt expense and outside sales commissions, partially offset by higher rent expense, increased expenses resulting from TAGG, which incurred nine months of expenses in 2023 as compared to just over one month of expenses in 2022 and higher temporary labor expense.